ircbloqcc/ircbloqcc.github.io/docs/normal-user/interface-introduction.md

 6. Settings

-     - Check for updates
+     - Check for update

          Check if there is an updated version of the extended resource

+	- Check for main update

+         Check if there is an updated version of ircBloqV4

-     -Clear cache and restart
+     - Clear cache and restart

          Clear the locally downloaded update and temporary files of the compiled project and restart the software